ComGPT: Detecting Local Community Structure with Large Language Models: Experiments

 \subsubsection{Results on networks}

-For the Dolphins, Polbooks, and Football datasets, all node are selected as seed nodes.
-For the Amazon and DBLP datasets, we randomly select 200 nodes from the top 5,000 communities as seed nodes.
-The average Fscore and Jaccard of all seed nodes is calculated.
-The detailed experimental results are shown in Table \ref{tab:algorithm experimental results.}.
+For the Dolphins, Polbooks, and Football datasets, each node is taken as the starting node to obtain the local community.
+For the Amazon and DBLP datasets, we randomly select 200 nodes from the top 5,000 communities as the starting nodes.
+The average values of Fscore and Jaccard for the starting nodes are shown in Table \ref{tab:algorithm experimental results.}.